Promenade (et promesse), 2016

 Ed.
 3 + 2 P. A.

-One of the most significant works in the Spanish Pavilion in 1937 was the sculpture by Alberto Sánchez entitled El pueblo español tiene un camino que conduce a una estrella (The Spanish people have a road leading to a star).
-In it, a winding path ascended more than twelve metres in height to culminate in a communist star with irregular contours.
+One of the most significant works in the Spanish Pavilion in 1937 was the sculpture by Alberto Sánchez: El pueblo español tiene un camino que conduce a una estrella (The Spanish people have a road that leads to a star).
+In it, a winding path climbed more than twelve metres to culminate in a Communist star with irregular contours.

 (1) Berger, John; Bielski, Nella.
 El último retrato de Goya.
 Madrid: Alfaguara, 1996, p.38